7 weeks pregnant: Baby growth & what to expect during pregnancy

+At 7 weeks pregnant, your baby’s growth is accelerating, and your pregnancy journey is becoming more exciting.
 When you’re 7 weeks pregnant, you’re just a week short of completing your second month pregnant.
 In this timespan, both you and the baby have undergone some changes, which we’ll cover below.

 By the seventh week, your baby is about 1.2 cm, which is as big as a blueberry.
 Your tummy still looks normal at this point, and you probably won’t notice a big change in your weight.
 What is going on inside you, though, is a whole other story.
+It’s a critical time to focus on your health, from eating well to keeping up with your prenatal appointments.

 Here’s an image that you can use as a visual reference for what a 7-week embryo looks like.